MultiCam: United States

 MultiCam is currently in use by the U.S. Special Operations Command, and some private military contractors.
 Several members of the U.S. Army's Charlie Company, 2nd Battalion, 12th Infantry Regiment were also seen wearing MultiCam when followed by ABC News.

 In 2010, U.S. soldiers deployed to Afghanistan were issued MultiCam versions of the Army Combat Uniform, as the existing Universal Camouflage Pattern (UCP) was found to be inadequate for the terrain, under the designation Operation Enduring Freedom Camouflage Pattern (OEF-CP or OCP).

 The U.S. Army discontinued the use of UCP in October 2019.

 In May 2014, the Army selected a pattern similar to MultiCam called Scorpion W2 to replace UCP, naming it the Operational Camouflage Pattern (OCP).
 The original Scorpion pattern was jointly developed by Crye Precision and the Army for the Objective Force Warrior program in 2002, and Crye made small adjustments for trademark purposes to create MultiCam.
 Because Scorpion is similar to MultiCam, the same color Velcro, buttons, and zippers can be reused.
 OCP resembles MultiCam with muted greens, light beige, and dark brown colors, but uses fewer beige and brown patches and no vertical twig and branch elements.

 On 31 July 2014, the Army formally announced that OCP would begin being issued in uniforms in summer 2015.
 Soldiers were allowed to continue wearing uniforms and field equipment patterned in MultiCam until they could acquire OCP, which was allowed until the MultiCam uniforms' wear-out date on 1 October 2018.

 The U.S. Air Force also subsequently adopted OCP uniforms, starting 2018 with full phase-on April 1, 2021, replacing the previous Airman Battle Uniform.

 Some local, state and federal law enforcement agencies also make use of the pattern, including the Drug Enforcement Administration's Foreign-deployed Advisory and Support Teams (FAST) teams operating in Afghanistan as well as the U.S. Immigration and Customs Enforcement's Special Reaction Team, the Spokane, Washington Police Department, and the Oregon State Police SWAT team.

 Ukraine

 The first use of MultiCam in Ukraine was done by the "Ukrainian Volunteer Battalions": militias and paramilitary groups formed to fight separatists, which were largely self-funded and bought their own equipment.

 Ukraine first adopted MultiCam officially for their special forces units as part of a larger NATO training and modernization program, together with a new digital camo for regular units.
 However, some regular Ukrainian Armed Forces and the National Guard of Ukraine units have been issued MultiCam uniforms as well.

+Due to the widespread use of MultiCam in the war, Ukrainian soldiers have resorted to using tape for identification purposes.

 Territorial Defense Forces volunteers, are sometimes issued or buy their own MultiCam uniforms.
 Members of the special police unit Rapid Operational Response Unit (KORD) of the National Police of Ukraine also use MultiCam.